 Chartered Educational Psychologist

 Dr. Gemma Handelsman is an experienced Educational Psychologist, registered with the Health and Care Professions Council, based in North West London.

-She has over nine years of experience as an Educational Psychologist.
+She has over 10 years of experience as an Educational Psychologist.
 Until recently Gemma worked as a Senior Educational Psychologist for a large local authority and she has previously worked as the Educational Psychologist within a therapy team at a primary special school, supporting children with social communication difficulties and autism.

 Gemma is a mother of three young children and a co-opted Governor at a local primary school.

 Chartered Psychologist with the British Psychological Society (BPS)